Sp0xF8/KnowledgeGraph/readme.md

 def GetPopulationOf(area: str):
 	area = area.strip().title()

 	## check for ambiguity.
-If searching for an area that is both a state/county and a city, it it should be made clear we are looking from the city.
+If searching for an area that is both a state/county and a city, it should be made clear we are looking from the city.
 	check_query = f"""
 	SELECT ?typeLabel WHERE {{
 		?area rdfs:label "{area}"@en.